How To Rewire A Lamp? Do you need help with this? Here’s where you can get it.

 By making a loop with each strand of the split cord, looping far away from where the strands meet, then passing the top of every strand through the other loop and pulling tight.

-Determine which strand of wire is smooth, with no ribs—this is that the “hot” or “positive.”
+Determine which strand of wire is smooth, with no ribs—this is the “hot” or “positive.”
 Wire.
 Loosen the assumption screw of the new socket and cover the “hot” wire once around it.
 Make sure the sting of the insulation is actually up against the screw, and no excess wire is sticking out past it.
 Tighten the screw to carry the wire in situ.

 Wrap the opposite (ribbed) wire—also referred to as the “neutral” wire—under the opposite screw and tighten.